Sourcing and evaluating the data used to train AI involve important considerations. This chapter covers the following questions:

 - Should we use an existing training dataset or develop our own?

-- How can we ensure that raters aren’t injecting error or bias into datasets when generating labels?
+- How can we work with labelers to prevent errors and bias in datasets when generating labels?

 Want to drive discussions, speed iteration, and avoid pitfalls?
 Use the worksheet.

 Want to read the chapter offline?
 Download PDF

 In order to make predictions, AI-driven products must teach their underlying machine learning model to recognize patterns and correlations in data.
 This data is called training data, and can be collections of images, videos, text, audio and more.
 You can use existing data sources or collect new data expressly to train your system.
 For example, you might use a database of responsibly crowdsourced data on plants from different regions around the world to train an AI-powered app that recognizes plants that are safe to touch.

 The training data you source or collect, and how those data are labeled, directly determines the output of your system — and the quality of the user experience.
 Once you’re sure that using AI is indeed the right path for your product (see User Needs + Defining Success) consider the following: